raelovejoy/root-sequence/fragments/technofeudalism.md

 * **Subscriptions:** no one owns books, music, or software — everything is leased.
 * **Walled gardens:** platforms lock you in; exit is nearly impossible.
 * **Right to repair undermined:** devices locked with DRM, proprietary parts, subscription hardware.
 Even fixing your own tools is enclosed as a rent domain.
+* **“You’ll own nothing and be happy”:** not utopia, but the logic of enclosure — ownership gone, pacification managed by algorithms.

 These are the **small moats** of everyday feudal castles — reminders that ownership is gone, replaced by permanent dependency.